dedickinson/community/tutorials/deploy-dependency-track/index.md

 sudo apt install gettext-base
 ```

-When ready, deploy the frontend workload to the GKE cluster:
+When ready, deploy the frontend workload to the GKE cluster.
+From the base directory of the tutorial:

 ```bash
 cd deploy/frontend